If you're in the market for a new car, have you considered picking up something classic?

 The 1991 model of this 3-Series features the classic stylish front grill of a BMW that's recognized by car enthusiasts.
 At the same time, it offers a low cost for a classic car.

-Pick one up for less than $10,000, although you might pay double that amount for a model that requires a little maintenance to bring it up to speed.
+You can pick one up for less than $10,000, although you might pay double that amount for a model that requires a little maintenance to get it up to speed.

 1983 Porsche 944